 One of the first ways an injury lawyer can help you is by finding the negligent party.
 In a car crash where the other driver wasn’t paying attention, it’s obvious who the negligent party is.
 But in other cases, you may need to speak to a legal professional before you can find the party responsible for your accident.

 Many personal injury cases settle out of court.
 Of course, it’s always up to you whether you will accept a settlement offer or not, but an experienced attorney can offer you valuable guidance and let you know whether you’re getting a good offer from the insurance company (or whoever the negligent party might be).
 Many individuals who suffer a spinal cord injury are unable to work the way they did before the accident.
 That means it’s crucial to get as much as your claim is worth.
 The right attorney can help you do that.

 Let us help you determine if a spinal injury you or a loved one suffered in an accident may qualify for compensation under a personal injury claim.
-The attorneys at The Khalidi Law Firm have more than 20 years of experience helping injured persons in the Tucson area get the closure they deserve.
+The spinal injury lawyers at The Khalidi Law Firm have more than 20 years of experience helping injured persons in the Tucson area get the closure they deserve.
 We know all too well the upheaval serious injuries cause to daily life, and to prospects for the future.
-If you have suffered injury or lost a loved one as a result of a spinal injury, we can help.
-Contact our Tucson injury lawyers at The Khalidi Law Firm.
+If you have suffered injury or lost a loved one, we can help.
+Contact our Tucson spinal cord injury attorneys at The Khalidi Law Firm.
 You will not pay any fees unless we win your case.